-Lightly beat the egg with salt, and add it to the milk and butter.
+- Lightly beat the egg with a pinch of salt, and add it to the milk and butter.

-Divide the dough into 12 balls and arrange them on a baking tray pretty close together and flattening them slightly.
-Leave to prove for one hour so that they can double their size.
+- Divide the dough into 8 balls and arrange them on a baking tray pretty close together and flattening them slightly, then leave to prove for one hour so that they can double their size.

-Using a piping bag, pipe a cross on each bun, then bake in the preheated oven at 200 degrees Celsius for about 15 minutes until golden brown.
+- Using a piping bag, pipe a cross on each bun, then bake in the preheated oven at 200 degrees Celsius (390 Fahrenheit) for about 15 minutes until golden brown.

-- Every oven can be different, so do keep an eye on the buns as they might need less time to bake.
+- Every oven can be different, so do keep an eye on the buns as they might need longer time to bake.
 If they brown too quickly on top, move the baking tray to the middle rack.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.